AdaCore/gnatstudio/docs/tutorial/debug.rst

 this will enable by default a special breakpoint every time an exception is raised.
 Click on `Close` to close dialog.

-Now click on the `Build & Debug sdc.adb` toolbar button: GPS automatically switches to the *Debug* perspective as shown in the menu `Window->Perspectives`, and new windows have appeared: the variables window, the breakpoints view and the debugger console at the bottom, and the call stack window on the right.
+Now click on the `Build & Debug sdc.adb` toolbar button: GNAT Studio automatically switches to the *Debug* perspective as shown in the menu `Window->Perspectives`, and new windows have appeared: the variables window, the breakpoints view and the debugger console at the bottom, and the call stack window on the right.

 You can also look at the various debug menu item and tool bar buttons which are now activated.